Is an apprenticeship right for you?

+Are you wondering "How do I get a job?"
 Are you a hands-on kind of learner?
-Doing an apprenticeship is an awesome way to get experience in an industry while making money at the same time, but it’s not necessarily right for everyone.
-Here are some questions to ask yourself before you decide to do one.
+Doing an apprenticeship is an awesome way to get experience in an industry while making money at the same time.
+But apprenticeships aren't necessarily right for everyone, so here are some questions to ask yourself before you decide to do one.

 This can help if:

 - you want to know more about apprenticeships

 - you're not sure if an apprenticeship is right for you.

 If you feel bored at the idea of listening to lectures all day, you could consider combining formal study with paid training.
 You’re looking at a commitment of three to four years (you can do full-time or part-time) and you’ll come out of it with hands-on experience and a nationally recognised qualification.
 Here’s a good starting point for more information.

 Will it be useful for your chosen job?

 For some jobs, an apprenticeship will be more useful than going to uni or TAFE.

 There’s over 500 occupations to choose from for an apprenticeship, including jobs in the sectors of:

 Read about some of the different types of apprenticeships here.